seems to be gaga over live-streamed Masses, but there’s something about it all that

 conclusion of the Mass.
 Volunteers could sanitize the pews for the next Mass.
 Crowding could And with special permission, priests could celebrate multiple Masses in a day, perhaps even every hour on Sundays.
 All of this could have been done as a reverent mass production (excuse the pun).
 But it wasn’t.
-The bishops slunk away with their tails between their legs, hiding the truth that many of them were quite happy to comply with the restrictions because many of them don’t believe the Eucharist is very important
+The bishops slunk away like dogs with their tails between their legs, hiding the truth that many of them were quite happy to comply with the restrictions because many of them don’t believe that the Eucharist has any importance

 And as they were slinking, they cried out,